 Private roads are being used more frequently in recent years in Ontario.
 When a residential house is situated on a private road and a purchaser offers to buy that residential house, the purchaser should be aware of several associated realities.

-Who owns the private road?
+Who owns private roads?

 First, the house is not on a dedicated municipal road.
 That means that the municipality has not taken responsibility for the road.
 The road is owned by a collection of all of the owners of the houses on the private road.
 Each owner will own a share of the road.
 The owners may also own other common areas, such as open space and visitor parking areas.